playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 }
 ```

-While this might appear to work at first, you'll quickly find a compiler error with the following code:
+Something worth mentioning is that this code _still_ doesn't work.
+You'll see a compiler error with the following code:

 ```
 TS2415: Class 'AppComponent' incorrectly extends base class 'BaseComponent'.